British Rail Class 66: Sub-classes

 Minor differences between different orders, and different operating companies have resulted in a number of subclasses being defined.

 Names

 Models

-In 2006 Hornby Railways launched its first version of the BR Class 66 in OO gauge range in a variety of liveries.
+In 2006, Hornby Railways launched its first version of the BR Class 66 in OO gauge range in a variety of liveries.

+In 2008, Bachmann produced a OO gauge model of 66411 Eddie the Engine in DRS Stobart livery.
+In 2013, following on from Bachmann's OO gauge EWS and Freightliner liveried models of the Class 66, Bachmann introduced a DCC-ready version of 66846 in Colas Rail livery.

-Since 2019 Hattons have offered a variety of paint schemes for their class 66 model in OO gauge.
+Since 2019, Hattons have offered a variety of paint schemes for their class 66 model in OO gauge.

+Both Graham Farish and Dapol produce models of the Class 66 for British N gauge.

+In 2008, Aristocraft introduced a G scale version of the Class 66 in GB Railfreight livery and in Freightliner livery.